CanvasHS/canvashs.github.io/protocol.md

 {% endhighlight %}

 ##Key Events
-Key events are not connected to objects, a key is pressed with some modifiers (Ctrl/Alt/Shift/Meta)
+Key events are not connected to objects, a key is pressed with some modifiers (Ctrl/Alt/Shift/Super).
+The super key is equal to the windows key.

 ###KeyDown
 Triggered when a key is pressed and hold down.